Forbidden Diary Cast

 Nida

-Jeannie Marie Sisson is heard in 14 episodes of Seasons 1941-1943.
+Jeannie Marie Sisson plays Nida, the Crouter’s loyal housekeeper who keeps the family alive by bringing food to them.
 In addition to Nida, she also voiced the narrator in the opening of the first episode.

 Jeannie worked as a Broadcast Engineer for more than twenty years in one of the top television stations in the Philippines.
 After retiring, she gained a following as an announcer for a provincial radio station and taught voice acting, radio dramatization, DJ and program hosting, news reading, etc., at a private school.
 Her voice-over work started as a hobby that led to Jeannie voicing cartoons characters and being cast as Nida.
 Being a daughter of WWII survivors, she herself heard stories about the Japanese invasion in the 1940s, as told by her mom and dad, aunties and uncles, most of which have now passed on.
 Knowing a little bit about how her parents survived WWII, she can easily relate to her character.